htoh-io/help-center/src/content/docs/en/support-and-assistance/book-with-your-travel-agency.md

-You can also manually import your reservations made directly with over 700 referenced travel providers, [read this article](/en/htoh-trip-connect/booking-from-agency-not-imported).
+You can also manually import your bookings made directly with over 700 referenced travel providers, [read this article](/en/htoh-trip-connect/booking-from-agency-not-imported).